Start planning your trip

 Please refer to the articles below for travel from Kansai International Airport or Kyoto to Osaka.

-Transportation in Osaka and Discount Tour Passes
+Transportation in Osaka and Discount Travel Passes

 Osaka has a substantial public transportation system, and many places in the city are accessible by train, subway, and bus.

 The OSAKA AMAZING PASS is convenient for traveling around Osaka.
 This is an unlimited ride pass on subways and private railways in Osaka.
 It also comes with the bonus of granting free entry into 40 sightseeing spots.
 It is priced at 2,800 yen for adults and children.
-It can be purchased on the experience booking platform klook.
+It can be purchased on the experience booking platform Klook.

 With the Enjoy Eco Card, you’ll have unlimited rides for one day on any line along the Osaka Municipal Subway, New Tram (Osaka Metro Nanko Port Town Line), and buses in the city.
 A children’s pass is 310 yen, while an adult pass is 820 yen on weekdays or 620 yen on weekends.